Blank01442/Flow/docs/performance-comparison.md

 - You need better performance than Python
 - You want a balance between ease of use and speed
 - You're building applications that benefit from JIT compilation
+- You want modern language features like match statements and walrus operators

 ### Use Python when:
 - Rapid prototyping is important